Social/Emotional Intelligence & Financial Literacy

-FEEL’s education platform that rests on the idea that proper life management is directly connected to one's ability to properly identify the feelings and emotional needs that motivate actions.
-To address this we have created a tailored curriculum that not only teaches basic personal finance, like how to budget and save properly, but more importantly how to analyze feelings, needs, personal expression, and to understand their connection to spending and saving habits.
+FEEL’s Philosophy incorporates the idea that reaching your financial goals and proper life management is directly connected to your ability to accurately identify the feelings and emotional needs that motivate your actions.
+To address this, Curtis “Wall Street” Carroll created a tailored curriculum that not only teaches personal finance, like how to budget , save , and Invest but more importantly how to analyze your feelings, your needs, your personal expression, and how to understand their connection to your spending , savings, and investing habits.

-Participants learn how to recognize the emotional needs behind their spending, how to separate emotional decisions from financial ones, and how to transform negative habits into positive ones, which all lead to proper life management.
+You will learn how to recognize the emotional needs behind your spending, how to separate the emotional decisions from the financial ones, and how to transform negative habits into positive ones, which all lead to your financial goals and proper life management.
 A focus on life management rather than financial knowledge underscores the notion that financial health is actually the byproduct of a healthy lifestyle, rather than a unique skill or advanced education, making it accessible to all people and particularly beneficial to those living in disenfranchised communities.
+“Equity is the superior growth model.”

 Currently, financial literacy curriculums available are failing to impact average Americans because (1) they are bloated with inaccessible language and concepts, and (2) they do not address the connection between emotions and financial mismanagement.
 Contrary, FEEL’s easy to use approach, with an emphasis on storytelling, will equip people with the good habits necessary to change the trajectory of their lives and bypass the negative personal judgments often felt by those trying to get hold of their financial situations.